 WEST-B Test (Washington Educator Skills Test-Basic)The WEST-B (or minimum equivalent score for ACT/SAT) is a state-mandated basic skills test that is required to enter any teacher preparation program in Washington.
 The applicant will be tested in reading, writing and math.
-The minimum passing score for each WEST B section is 240 (out of 300).

 To register for the test and for more information please go to: www.west.nesinc.com/.
 When you register for the WEST-B designate Gonzaga to receive your score report.
 The School Code is 215.